 Mayfield, Akers lead Rams' 51-14 blowout of Wilson's Broncos

+"I told him that if we ever played against one another, I'd get him," Wagner said with a grin.
+"It was cool to do that.
+It was cool to pick him off as well on Christmas.
+I appreciate the presents."

+Wagner's holiday cheer was only part of a comprehensive thrashing delivered by the Super Bowl champions who haven't given up on their lost season just yet.

-Baker Mayfield threw two touchdown passes to Tyler Higbee, Cam Akers rushed for 118 yards and three more scores, and the Los Angeles Rams routed the Denver Broncos 51-14 Sunday for their second victory since mid-October.
+Baker Mayfield threw two touchdown passes to Tyler Higbee, Cam Akers rushed for 118 yards and a career-high three TDs and the Rams routed the Denver Broncos 51-14 for their second victory since mid-October.

 Mayfield went 24 of 28 for 230 yards in another standout performance for his second win in three starts with the Rams (5-10), who produced the best game of their dismal season on Christmas.

+"That's what you work toward," Rams coach Sean McVay said.
+"To see it come to life on a night like this, you're really happy for them.
+They deserve that."

-Rookie Cobie Durant returned his second interception 85 yards for a touchdown with 4:08 left to cap the Rams' first 50-point performance under Sean McVay since their famed 54-51 victory over Kansas City in 2018.
+Rookie Cobie Durant punctuated the festivities when he returned his second interception 85 yards for a touchdown, picking off Brett Rypien with 4:08 left to cap the Rams' first 50-point performance under McVay since their famed 54-51 victory over Kansas City in 2018.

-For at least one more week, Los Angeles avoided becoming the first defending Super Bowl champion to lose 11 games.
-Even with the NFL's 32nd-ranked offense coming in, Los Angeles became just the second team to score 50 points in the NFL this season, joining Dallas earlier this month, and put together a comprehensively dominant performance.
+For at least one more week, Los Angeles avoided becoming the first defending champion to lose 11 games.
+Even with the NFL's 32nd-ranked offense coming in, Los Angeles is now the second team to score 50 points this season, joining Dallas earlier this month.

+"To play a complete game like this is really special," Mayfield said.
+"Everything was there for us today."

-Denver trailed 41-6 before Wilson hit Greg Dulcich for the Broncos' only touchdown with 8:30 to play.
+Denver trailed 41-6 before Wilson hit Greg Dulcich for the Broncos' only touchdown with 8:30 left in the latest frustration-building loss in a season full of them under rookie coach Nathaniel Hackett.

+"I think that they're upset for all the losing," Hackett said.
+"We all are.
+Every one of us.
+It's unacceptable.
+That's not what we're about.
+That's not what we were going to do.
+We went in with the mindset that we were going to be able to win this game, but in the end, we weren't ready."

-Akers continued his late-season surge by producing the Rams' first 100-yard rushing game of the season, while Higbee led the passing attack with 94 yards receiving for an offense missing its top three wideouts due to injury.
+Akers continued his late-season surge by producing the Rams' first 100-yard rushing game of the season, while Higbee led the passing attack with 94 yards on nine catches for an offense missing its top three wideouts due to injury.

-The Rams led by double digits less than nine minutes in when Durant picked off Wilson's second pass and Mayfield hit Higbee for a 9-yard TD three plays later.
-Higbee became the Rams' career franchise leader in touchdown catches by a tight end with his 19th score.
+Higbee became the Rams' career franchise leader in scoring catches by a tight end with his TD catch in the first quarter for his 19th career score.
+Akers then scored two snaps after Wagner made a long return of his interception across the middle.

-Wagner then poached a pass from Wilson across the middle of the field and made a long return, and the Rams scored two snaps later on Akers' 3-yard run.
-Los Angeles had scored just one touchdown off a takeaway all season long before doing it twice more in the first quarter.

 The Rams' 17-point first quarter was their highest-scoring opening period since Week 6 of McVay's first season in 2017.
 They subsequently scored touchdowns on four consecutive drives for the first time in McVay's tenure.

-Higbee made his second TD catch early in the second quarter after a smooth 75-yard drive by the Rams' long-struggling offense.
-Akers then punched it in again 1:06 before halftime for a 31-3 lead.

-Ramsey picked off Wilson's long heave to the end zone on Denver's opening drive of the second half.
-The Rams' pressure on Wilson improbably was led by Murchison, who signed with LA 13 days ago after Tennessee cut him.
+Los Angeles led 31-3 at halftime, and Ramsey picked off Wilson's long heave to the end zone on Denver's opening drive of the second half.
+The Rams' pressure on Wilson improbably was led by Murchison, who signed with Los Angeles 13 days ago after Tennessee cut him.

 INJURIES